Francisca Valenzuela: Personal life

-Valenzuela took a summer course in International Relations at University of California, Berkeley.
+Valenzuela took a summer course in international relations at the University of California, Berkeley.
 Later, she studied journalism at Universidad Católica in Santiago, Chile.
 In 2010, due to a busy touring and pre-production schedule for her second album, she put her studies on hold and later dropped out to pursue music full-time.
-As of January 2016, she is in a relationship with Chilean producer, Vicente Sanfuentes.
-She resides in Los Angeles, California.
+Beginning January 2016, she was in a relationship with Chilean producer Vicente Sanfuentes, which ended in 2022.
+Sanfuentes produced her second studio album in 2011.
+The breakup inspired Francisca's album, Adentro.
+She resided in Los Angeles, California for several years before the release of her third and fourth studio albums.